-D. NEVER post anything that will embarass yourself, your friends, your family, your team, or your school.
+C. NEVER post anything that will embarass yourself, your friends, your family, your team, your coaches, or your school.

-E. First offense: One week suspension off team.
+Rule @ 1 .
+First offense: Warning or One week suspension off team based on coach’s discretion of severity.
 Serious infractions will result in permanent removal

 Second offense: Permanent removal from the team.

-3. No slacking or walking.
-Team members must always strive to have a quality practice.
-Slacking off hurts team comaraderie.
+Rule @3 Team members must always strve to have a quality practice.
+No unauthorized walking, slacking, hiding, or shortcuts..
+Giving less than your best hurts team comaraderie.
 If a time is assigned to a run, the athlete must make every attempt to hit that time.

 First offense: Meeting with coach.

-Fourth offense: One week suspension from the team
+Third offense: Two missed meets and one week suspension from the team

-4. No use of foul language, sexual innuendo, or racial slurs.
+Rule #4.
+No chronic use of foul language (especially including the F*** word), sexual innuendo, or racial slurs.

-Third Offense: One or more of the following at coach’s discretion:
+Third Offense: Two missed meets and One or more of the following at coach’s discretion:

 **Display good sportsmanship.